VikashGitWork/SudokuSolver/README.md

 # SudokuSolver
-This is a repository for creating sudoku & its implemenation is in progress for known issues
+This is a repository for 9 * 9 sudoku solver, it utlizes some of already created code algorithm.